Staff Spotlights

 Jane email

-Jane Doherty has always been in the helping professions.
+Jane has always been in the helping professions.
 While working in a nursing home in Maryland, she realized she was comfortable working with that population.
 That led her to get a degree in Gerontology from the California University of Pennsylvania.
 She served as a volunteer coordinator for a home visiting program for the county agency on aging in Maryland.

 She also worked at the Long-Term Care Ombudsman Program at Lutheran Metro Ministries.
 And along the way, she worked at an adult daycare center where she did everything from planning activities to driving the van.
 Jane’s diverse work history led her to become a flexible person who wears many hats.